Robert-Clark-1990/MS4_RCD/README.md

 * Site users can sign in and create an account using their social media accounts such as Facebook or Instagram.
 This would allow a more seemless integration for users to register an account and share work upon completion.

 * Originially it was the intention that commission packages would be handled entirely through the website, with users able to upload their images, and view the status of their project before it is complete.
 Then they would be able to request any changes made via the site, before downloading the finished project all through the site.
-However as the project overran the intended deadline, this feature was paired down to just the image upload function, with the rest of the customer relationship being handled via email.
+However, as the project overran the intended deadline, this feature was paired down to just the image upload function, with the rest of the customer relationship being handled via email.

 ---